Contact our office:

 Scarf tied around the leg of a Boston Bombing victim.
 This will never be a tourniquet without a windlass.

 There are several reports of girls using handbag straps wrapped around their legs to “stem” the bleeding after the Manchester bombing.
-Although it’s phenomenal that these young girls, most of whom likely had no formal medical training, made a management plan and carried it out in a very extreme situation, it is unlikely they used a windlass or twist stick to actually generate the pressure necessary to eliminate arterial flow past the strap.
+Although it’s phenomenal that these young girls, most of whom likely had no formal medical training, made a management plan and carried it out in a very extreme situation, it is unlikely they used a windlass or twist stick to generate the pressure necessary to eliminate arterial flow past the strap.

 Similarly, an article looking at tourniquet uses at the Boston Marathon bombing described the bombing as “the first major, modern US terrorist event with multiple, severe, warlike, lower extremity injuries.”
 They evaluated 66 patients with extremity injuries from the blast: